napframework/nap-docs/app/manual/06_rendering.md

 Uniforms {#material_uniforms}
 -----------------------

-Uniforms are shader input 'values' that can be set using the material interface.
+Uniforms are shader input 'values' that can be set in Napkin or at runtime using the material interface.
 Every material stores a value for each uniform in the shader.
-It is allowed to have more uniforms in the material than the shader.
-This is similar to vertex attributes with one major exception: not every uniform in the shader needs to be present in the material.
 If there is no matching uniform, a default uniform will be created internally.
-Every uniform can be accessed by client code and changed at runtime through the material instance interface.

 Consider the following *font.frag* shader example:

 ```
 #version 450 core